Feb. 5, 2018

 Jonathan Finn, associate professor of Communication Studies, is an expert on sport and technology, particularly the use of timing and imaging systems in professional sport.
 He is available for comment on ties, dead-heats and the inaccuracy of timing technologies when applied to fractions of seconds, as well as more generally on visual representations of the Olympics.
 Contact: email@example.com.
 Read more about his work.

 Mark Eys, professor in the departments of Psychology and Kinesiology and Physical Education, is an expert in sports psychology, group dynamics and team building.
 He is available for comment on group dynamics in sport and what makes teams function successfully.
-Contact: email@example.com.
-Read more about his research.
+Contact: firstname.lastname@example.org.

 – 30 –